miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Fixed dead dog biting, some map details and added a Tourette line.
 +Removed civilian Humanity losses and increased Dementation 2 range.
 +Improved stat messages for Auspex, Fortidude, Potence and Protean.
++Updated radio subtitles and SDK, thanks miracle.flame and Psycho-A.
++Fixed Andrei problems when you meet him in the Hallowbrook Atrium.
 Restored a Milligan line and created necessary license item for it.
 Corrected infamous Skyeline bug and Giovanni crypt map transition.
 Added Blood Boil explosion sound and increased decal view distance.
 Replaced Python update with map sources and improved other Extras.
 Corrected mirrored crate textures and fixed buggy warrens stairway.
 Fixed eyes in Lily cutscene and raised club outside music volumes.
+Reset clothing using console and improved werewolf blood quest log.

 v9.7                                                     30.03.2017
 ----